AvramenkoMarina/AvramenkoMarina/README.md

 ## Hi there!
-I'm Maryna, a passionate software developer with a love for creating solutions to complex problems.
+I'm Maryna, a passionate frontend developer with a love for creating solutions to complex problems.

 ## ✨ Highlighted Projects